 Setting and maintaining healthy boundaries is critical when working with magic.
 The most obvious boundary we create as witches is our magical circle.
-There are also essential boundaries modern witches should set outside of their magic circles in their daily lives.
+There are essential boundaries modern witches should set in their daily lives too.

 A quick note.
 This is a MASSIVE subject.
 Many of the points we discuss below have entire books written about them.
 So buckle up, I’ll try to cover as much as I can without making it a rival for Homer’s Iliad.
 As with everything I share, take what resonates with you and leave the rest.